alorans/DesmosAudio/README.md

 **After converting the audio:**

 - Create a copy of this [graph](https://www.desmos.com/calculator/qwm6rncmry).
-- Select all and copy the contents of the output file.
+- Copy the contents of the output file, or use the clipboard option to automatically do this.
 - Paste the contents into the `Music` folder of the graph.
 It will be difficult to delete all the expressions if they are not in a common folder.
 Know that this may take a moment.
 - Note the values printed by the program for `Length` and `FPS`.
 Enter these into the fields with the same name under `User Settings` in Desmos.
 - Ensure that the graph is unmuted and click the arrow next to `Play` to hear your audio clip.